johnbillion/slurpetta/README.markdown

 ### How long will it take?

-Your first update will take a while (at least a couple of hours, and potentially overnight, depending on your connection and disk speeds).
+Your first update will take a while but depends entirely on your connection and disk speeds.
+On a fast modern machine with a fast internet connection it may take as little as ten minutes, but be prepared for it to take hours on a machine with a slower connection or disk speeds.

 But subsequent updates are smarter.
 The script tracks the SVN revision number of your latest update and then asks the plugins SVN repository for a list of